actionml/harness/the_contextual_bandit.md

 # The Contextual Bandit

-This Harness Template is based on Vowpal Wabbit's - CSOAA algorithm.
+This Harness Template is based on Vowpal Wabbit's - CSOAA algorithm randomized sampling, which converges based on the length of a test group, which defines a single experiment.
 The CB gets data and is trained in approximately realtime making queries available immediately.
-With every new input the recommender model is updated automatically and without interruption the fresh predictions begin with the next query.

 [For some discussion of the underlying algorithm and citations](cb_algorithm.md)